 Where Conspecta fits

 Conspecta is built for the research case: no PHI, pre-regulatory work, US-based, online.
-We are upfront about what we do not have so you do not waste time finding out later.
 If you are in the regulated or clinical bucket, we will say so.
 If you are not, you get image analysis, flow cytometry, sample tracking, sequence tools, and figures in one place, without compliance overhead you do not need.

 This reflects our honest posture as of mid-2026.
 Requirements and our roadmap change; see our security page for current details.
 Product names and trademarks belong to their owners.